kevinfiol/kevinfiol.github.io/content/blog/modern-bundling-with-esbuild.md

 }
 ```

-And now `npm run dev` will watch and rebundle your app as you develop your app.
+And now `npm run dev` will watch and rebundle your app on every file change.

 ## What about the server?